microlinkhq/browserless/README.md

 ## Usage

-This is a full example for showcase all the **browserless** capabilities:
+This is a full example showcasing all the **browserless** capabilities:

 ```js
 const createBrowser = require('browserless')